 My hosts were aware that I had been in Iraq in early 1997.
 They described how my visit was reported in China’s national media though without mentioning my name.
 They were curious to know if the same perpetrators at work in Iraq were also operating in China.
 I described how I knew they were, a fact confirmed by Dennis Lou.
 We discussed at length the influential role played by Jiang Qing, the stage name of Mao’s fourth wife, and her role in creating the Cultural Revolution.

 With the power she wielded, anyone was killed who revealed her background as what I described as a “titty bar whore.”
 No one disagreed with my characterization.
 Knowing how those I profiled routinely weaponize sex, she was likely the asset deployed to inflate Mao’s ego.
 Known for his fondness of adulation, he died in 1976 as an 82-year old tyrant.
-In the same way that The Chosen see themselves as superior and entitled to operate above the law, he told an American interviewer that he lived above “heaven and the law”.
+In the same way that The Chosen see themselves as superior to others and entitled to operate above the law, he told an American interviewer that he lived above “heaven and the law”.

 After several lengthy discussions, we agreed that the timing of the Cultural Revolution served as a crisis-enabled means to ensure that, with globalization of the consensus model, China—with its low cost (captive) labor force—would emerge as the primary destination for transnational financial flows.
-With the help of consensus model-inspired trade agreements, China was certain to emerge as a low labor cost manufacturing center for a globalized economy while enriching those long skilled at “playing the spread” such as the differential labor costs available in totalitarian societies.
+With the help of consensus model-inspired trade agreements, China was certain to become a low labor cost manufacturing center for a globalized economy while enriching those long skilled at “playing the spread” such as the differential labor costs available in totalitarian societies.

 Beijing proved its arrival as a potential military opponent and an Information Age superpower with a January 2007 demonstration of its ability to destroy a surveillance satellite.
 China gained that military capability with the help of sophisticated gyroscopic technology provided by Loral Space & Communications, then led by CEO Bernard Schwartz, Bill Clinton’s largest political contributor.
 The Jewish Institute for National Security Affairs (JINSA) boasts that advisory board member Stephen Bryen served for eight years as a Reagan-era Deputy Under Secretary of Defense where he founded the Defense Technology Security Administration and served as its first director.
 He then served on the Government Security Committee of Space Systems/Loral.
 Loral shareholders (i.e., neither Schwartz nor Breyer) were ordered to pay a $20 million fine for undermining U.S. national security.
 In practical effect, that fine was paid largely by pension plans holding Loral shares.
 China’s relatively low-tech missiles are now routinely sold for use in conflicts worldwide.

 China’s defense spending has grown at double digits every year for almost a quarter century.
 Over the five years prior to 2015, Beijing overtook Berlin to become the world’s third-largest arms trader as weapons exports surged 143%.
-In November 2016, China highlighted its growing military capability by flying its J-20 stealth fighter in public to confirm its operational first strike capability.
+In November 2016, China highlighted its growing military capability by flying its J-20 stealth fighter in public to confirm its operational first-strike capability.
 Its popular J-17 jet fighter sells for roughly half the price of comparable western aircraft.
 Another popular export is its CH-4 drone, virtually identical to the U.S.-manufactured Reaper drone.

 China’s growing military might and expansion of its geographic reach heightens the potential global impact of a well-timed crisis.
-That risk is intensified by a nationalist culture that, at least since Mao, can rely on popular support when a nationalist culture is persuaded they face an external threat.
+That risk is intensified by a nationalist culture that, at least since Mao, can rely on popular support when those embracing a nationalist culture are persuaded they face an external threat.
 “Maintaining a sense of peril is a part of the traditions of the Communist Party,” according to Professor Wang Wen at Renmin University in Beijing who cautions that Xi’s “…sense of peril goes deeper than recent leaders.”